 Frequently Asked Questions and myths

 Organ donation is the gift of donating your organs and tissue to those in need of an organ transplant.
-In Northern Ireland, 42% of the population has already signed the NHS Organ Donor Register and around 200 people are on the transplant waiting list.
+In Northern Ireland, 46% of the population has already signed the NHS Organ Donor Register and around 140 people are on the transplant waiting list.
+Nine people died last year while they were on the transplant waiting list.

 The NHS Organ Donor Register is a confidential central database where your details are held if you chose to sign up to be an organ donor.
 The register lists the organs and/or tissues you want to donate and can be accessed by healthcare professionals so they know your wishes in the event of your death.

 The kidneys, heart, liver, lungs, pancreas and small bowel can all be transplanted.